 - Avoid extra-strength or long-acting medicines for short-term conditions, and medicines with more than one ingredient.

-- Take the medicine in a form that doesn't enter your milk or only in minimal amounts.
-For example, it may be available as a cream, ointment or spray.
+- Take the medicine in a form that doesn't enter your milk or only in minimal amounts, eg, it may be available as a cream, ointment or spray.

 - Feed your baby just before you take the medicine, as this limits the amount passed into your breast milk.